 We’re going to be honest: we’re not exactly familiar with the esteemed work of Draculaura.
 But the 1,600-year-old Monster High star rightfully deserves recognition as one of the very few outspoken vegan cartoon characters out there.
 Plus, she’s a vampire—talk about going against the grain!
 Draculaura eschews blood in favor of fruits, vegetables, and “a ton of iron supplements.”
 Word is still out on her stance on garlic.

 We never got confirmation on the eating habits of Doug Funnie’s (from Doug) favorite rock and roll band, but the legendary Liverpoolers gave the world the treasure that is “Killer Tofu.”
 And that has to count for something (we also wanted to work in a Patty Just Mayonnaise joke here but you get the picture).

 Though he was perhaps Nickelodeon’s most famed glutton, if Rocko’s Modern Life character Heffer were around today, he would be vegan.
 Think about it—he loved junk food and suffered at least one heart attack because of it.
-Now, with the array of better-for-you junky vegan food, Heffer would be able to enjoy cheese doodles, fried chicken, and pizza without giving a second thought to cholesterol.
+Now, with the array of better-for-you junky vegan food, Heffer would be able to enjoy fast-food burgers, pizza, and meatball subs without giving a second thought to cholesterol.

 Unless they were those “green, clean-eating,” environmentalists who claim to care about the earth while still eating meat.
 You know the kind.